 Even though the Wolverines are still trying to figure things out offensively, they are still talented enough to impose its will on an SMU defense that some will say is significantly smaller.
 Because of that, defensive coordinator, Kevin Kane must decide which is the better approach; slow down the Michigan rushing attack by stacking the box and testing the inconsistent passing attack, or play a soft zone and hope you can keep the Michigan receivers and backs in front of his defenders and hope they can make the plays when called upon.

 Head coach Sonny Dykes must pull out all the stops

 Fake punts, wildcat formations, double-reverses… any and every trick play in Sonny Dykes playbook needs to be under consideration.
 The Mustangs will need to keep the Wolverines off-balance early and often to stay with the more-talented Wolverines.
 The Mustangs still have the conference season to look forward to, but this game is essential for a coaching staff that has yet to show anything in two games so far.
 The chances of winning the game are next to slim, but the SMU fans making the trip from Dallas will be looking progress from the team as it gets ready for conference play next week against Navy.

 The tone of the game will be set within the first offensive drives for each team.
-If the SMU defense is able to force an empty possession for the Wolverines and the offense can generate any points, it may give the team the confidence it needs to make the game competitive.
+If the SMU defense can force an empty possession for the Wolverines and the offense can generate any points, it may give the team the confidence it needs to make the game competitive.